LawanGoud/HTML-AND-CSS/Introduction To Bootstrap/README.md

 To add the outline buttons in our HTML document, just replace `btn` in the above class names with the `btn-outline`.

 To achieve the different outline button styles, Bootstrap has the following class names:

+<b>Note</b>

+By default, Bootstrap class name `btn` has no background color.

+### Text colors

+To apply different colors to the text, Bootstrap has the following class names: